kyma-incubator/compass/docs/investigations/secure-resolvers/secure-auth-resolvers.md

 To achieve those restrictions the following solution is proposed:

 ### Add information about API consumer in Tenant Mapping service
-Tenant Mapping Service adds 2 items to the JWT token
+We can use information which is added in Tenant Mapping Service to JWT [PR](https://github.com/kyma-incubator/compass/pull/475):
 1. Object Type, service is able to determine who calls the API, whether it is Application, Runtime or IntegrationSystem
 2. Object ID of caller